overfl0/Pythia/README.md

 Building requirements
 ---------------------

-- Python 3.5 (64-bit for 64-bit Arma, 32-bit otherwise; it is suggested to have both installed)
+- Python 3.7 64-bit and 32-bit (you need to build both the 32-bit and 64-bit extensions)
 - Visual Studio Community 2017

 Building